Wiskott–Aldrich syndrome protein: Structure and function

 The Wiskott–Aldrich syndrome (WAS) family of proteins share similar domain structure, and are involved in transduction of signals from receptors on the cell surface to the actin cytoskeleton.
 The presence of a number of different motifs suggests they are regulated by a number of different stimuli, and interact with multiple proteins.
 These proteins, directly or indirectly, associate with the small GTPase CDC42, known to regulate formation of actin filaments, and the cytoskeletal organising complex, Arp2/3.

 The WASp family proteins includes WASp, N-WASp, SCAR/WAVE, WHAMM and WASH.
 The five of them share a C- terminal VCA (verprolin, central, acidic) domain where they interact with actin nucleating complex (ARP2/3) and they differ in their terminal domains.
 WASp and N-WASP are analogs, they contain an N-terminal EVH1 domain, a C-terminal VCA domain and central B and GBD (GTP binding domain) domains.
 WASp, is expressed exclusively in hematopoietic cells and neuronal WASp (N-WASp), is ubiquitously expressed.
 N-WASp contains an output region and a control region that are essential for its regulation.
 The output region is called the VVCA domain.
 It is located towards the C-terminal end of the protein and contains four motifs: two verprolin homology motifs (VV) binds actin monomers and delivers them to Arp2/3; the central domain (C) was once thought to bind cofilin but is now believed to enhance the interactions between the V domains and actin monomers, as well as the interaction between the A domain and Arp2/3; and the acidic motif (A) binds Arp2/3.
 In isolation, the VCA region is constitutively active.
 However, in full-length N-WASp the control region suppresses VCA domain activity.
 The control region is located at N-terminal end of N-WASp.
-The control region contains a CDC42-binding domain (GBP) and a PIP2-binding domain (B), both of which are critical for proper regulation of N-WASp.
-Cooperative binding of CDC42 and PIP2 relieve the autoinhibition of N-WASp, causing Arp2/3 to carry out actin polymerization.
+The control region contains a CDC42-binding domain (GBP) and a PIP_{2}-binding domain (B), both of which are critical for proper regulation of N-WASp.
+Cooperative binding of CDC42 and PIP_{2} relieve the autoinhibition of N-WASp, causing Arp2/3 to carry out actin polymerization.
 WASp interacting protein (WIP) interacts with WASp N-terminal domain (WH1) preventing it from degradation and stabilising its auto-inhibitory conformation.